TeskaLabs/asab/docs/getting-started/web_server.md

 path=./log.txt
 ```

-Now if you run the application with this configuration file,
+Now if you run the application with this configuration file:
 ``` bash
 python app.py -c config.ini
 ```
-you should see some differences: now your web server is running on [http://localhost:8000](http://localhost:8000), logging is set to another level and it is stored in a file `log.txt`.
+You should see some differences:

+- Now, your web server is running on [http://localhost:8000](http://localhost:8000)
+- Logging is set to another level and it is stored in a file `log.txt`

-Finally, go to the [next tutorial](./03_rest_api.md) where we create a microservice with REST API.
+Finally, go to the [next tutorial](../how-tos/03_rest_api.md) where we create a microservice with REST API.